stegua/AVC2023/README.md

-# Python Advent of Code - PyAVC 2023
+# Python AdVent of Code - PyAVC 2023

 This repository contains my solutions in Python for the puzzles of [Advent of Code 2023](https://adventofcode.com/).